jplf/radiog/README.md

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run [`ng serve`](https://angular.io/cli/serve) for a development server.
+Then navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 It is possible to set the hostname of the server and the associated port, e.g. `ng serve --host kertugal --port 4200`

 ## Code scaffolding

+At this point the available components are :

+* `app` which is the root of the application as explained in the [Angular doc](https://angular.io/guide/bootstrapping).
+* `station-list` manages the list of radio stations which are registered by the application.
+* `station` manages various attributes of a radio station.
+* `radio` handle the connection to a selected radio station and the output stream.
+* `messages` is used to display messages when necessary.

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.